viswanc/eka-builder-falcon/ReadMe.md

   * 0600  Extracted out the builder, as a plugin.
   * 0604  Added the license.
   * 2307  Adopted the changes in the upstream build process, by implementing a custom build process.

+* 180227

+  * 1430  Streamlined with the upstream changes.